alshedivat/al-folio/_pages/about.md

 display_categories: [work, fun] # Projects show in about page
 ---

-After so many years sitting with *Meteorologist, geomorphologist, hydrologist, glaciologist, sedimentologist, geodesist, geologist, geophysicist,*, **I am still none of them** 🤷‍♂️.
+After so many years sitting with *Meteorologist, geomorphologist, hydrologist, glaciologist, sedimentologist, geodesist, geologist, geophysicist*, **I am still none of them** 🤷‍♂️.

 Spatial professional sounds like can do everything but end up doing nothing 💊.